daidodo/format-imports/CONTRIBUTING.md

 win32
 ```

-So that different snapshots are selected based on the OS running the test case:
+So that a different snapshot is generated for Windows:

 ```snap
 exports[`CLI check 1-processed rejected [--check a] 1`] = `